TheCoder777/Report-Booklet-Writer/readme.md

 The program will mostly take care of itself during the checkup, so no need to worry!

+If you want to configure your name and personal info, checkout  [`configuration`](#configuration).

+## Usage

+1. If you load it up, go to [localhost:8000](localhost:8000) (current default) and click on the start button!
+2. You can enter as much information as you want, and finally click on download!
+3. Your browser can/will now download a perfectly filled out pdf!
+4. It's as easy as that!

+## Configuration

+You can configure all settings via the web interface  on [Domain]/settings or by clicking on the settings icon in the top right of the start page!

+You'll be notified if everything went correctly when you click the save button!

+To reset the configuration, just click the reset button!

 ## Debugging

-You can easily debug the while project by using a --debug/-d flag when running:
+You can easily debug the project by using a --debug/-d flag when running:

 ```bash
 python server.py --debug